NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 NRSP12 will be hosted by Washington State University (WSU), within NUREC.
 WSU is providing significant in-kind support (staff time, fiscal management, integration into WSU operational and management systems, office space, etc.) to ensure the success of NUREC and NRSP12, reflecting a strong institutional commitment to this initiative.
 NRSP12 Director (Dr. Gaolach) will oversee day-to-day operations, coordination among teams, and serve as the primary liaison to the NRSP governing bodies.

-With long-term sustainability in mind, financially, NRSP12 will operate within the NUREC business plan which currently includes Smith-Lever funding, NUREC membership dues ($70,000 in annual), external grants, and in-kind contributions.
+With long-term sustainability in mind, financially, NRSP12 will operate within the NUREC business plan which currently includes Smith-Lever funding, NUREC membership dues ($85,000 annually), external grants, and in-kind contributions.
 While NUREC is currently modest in size (0.6 FTE) and fiscal revenue (membership dues plus active grant projects), it is organizing as a Research and Extension Consortium to increase its capacity to develop fiscal resources from corporate and philanthropic sources.
-The synergistic activities of NUREC and NRSP12 will provide a strong foundation to build a research and extension consortium from.
-NUREC’s goal is to grow LGU institutional memberships from the current 14 to over 25, with a target of at least 5 institutions from each of the 4 geographic regions of AgInnovations / ECOP (west, south, northeast, and north central) as well as membership from non-LGU urbans serving universities.
-NUREC’s business plan also includes working through our USDA federal partnership to facilitate fiscal opportunities with other federal agencies (e.g. HUD, EPA, NOAA) to support existing and developing new IRNs.
+The synergistic activities of NUREC and NRSP12 will provide a strong foundation for a research and Extension consortium.
+NUREC’s goal is to grow LGU institutional memberships from the current 17 to over 25, with a target of at least 5 institutions from each of the 4 geographic regions of AgInnovations/ECOP (west, south, northeast, and north central) as well as membership from non-LGU urbans serving universities.
+NUREC’s business plan also includes working through our USDA federal partnership to facilitate fiscal opportunities with other federal agencies (e.g., HUD, EPA, NOAA) to support existing and developing new IRNs.

-NUREC has established an MOU with the National League of Cities around core pillars of synthesis and acceleration and best practices development and expansion.
-This MOU will be used to mutually develop revenue streams to conduct research and extension projects to augment NRSP12 and base NUREC funding – either through joint funding opportunities (e.g. grants) or direct funding from NLC to NUREC to complete targeted research projects (see Appendix 4: MOU between NLC and NUREC).
-NUREC’s business plan is to develop this fiscal and programmatic (research and extension) model with NLC and then replicate it in similar ways with the National Association of Counties’ Large Urban County Caucus as near-term growth opportunities.
+NUREC has established an MOU with NLC around core pillars of synthesis and acceleration and best practices development and expansion.
+This MOU will be used to mutually develop revenue streams for conducting research and Extension projects that augment NRSP12 and base NUREC funding—either through joint funding opportunities (e.g., grants) or direct funding from NLC to NUREC to complete targeted research projects (see Appendix 4).
+NUREC’s business plan is to develop this fiscal and programmatic (research and Extension) model with NLC and then replicate it in similar ways with the NACo’s Large Urban County Caucus as near-term growth opportunities.

 Integration

 Integration with Extension is a core design feature of NRSP12, ensuring that research results translate into on-the-ground impact.
-The project’s housing within NUREC (National Urban Research and Extension Center) provides a structural link to Extension from the start, as NUREC’s mission is explicitly to bridge research and practice in urban areas.
-We will leverage NUREC’s existing networks and partnerships (such with the National Urban Extension Leaders (NUEL) and National League of Cities (NLC)) to disseminate NRSP12 insights widely.
+The project’s housing within NUREC provides a structural link to Extension from the start, as NUREC’s mission is explicitly to bridge research and practice in urban areas.
+We will leverage NUREC’s existing networks and partnerships (such with the NUEL and NLC) to disseminate NRSP12 insights widely.
 The goal is that every research activity also has an outreach pathway, and every Extension activity is informed by current research.

 Key strategies for Extension integration include:

-- Extension Representation in Leadership and IRNs: Extension professionals are part of the leadership team and Advisory Committee of NRSP12 and are actively involved in each Integration Research Node.
-For example, each IRN’s core committee will include at least one Extension specialist or agent from a land-grant institution.
+- Extension Representation in Leadership and IRNs: Extension professionals are part of the leadership team and Advisory Committee of NRSP12 and are actively involved in each IRN.
 This ensures Extension perspectives (such as the feasibility of applying research recommendations in community programs) shape the research from the beginning.
 Extension members also act as liaisons to state and local Extension networks, communicating needs and findings in both directions.

 - Urban Extension Program Development: Applied research projects undertaken through NRSP12 will be connected to urban Extension programming from the outset.
-If a research team is, say, developing a new soil testing protocol for urban gardens, we will coordinate with Extension educators to pilot that protocol in urban gardening programs and gather feedback.
-Similarly, if research identifies a successful intervention (e.g., a particularly effective design for a community cooling center or a high-yield rooftop farming technique), NRSP12 and / or NUREC will help package those findings into Extension curricula, toolkits, or demonstration projects that can be delivered by Extension in cities nationwide.
+For example, if a research team is developing a new soil testing protocol for urban gardens, we will coordinate with Extension educators to pilot that protocol in urban gardening programs and gather feedback.
+Similarly, if research identifies a successful intervention (e.g., a particularly effective design for a community cooling center or a high-yield rooftop farming technique), NRSP12 and/or NUREC will help package those findings into Extension curricula, toolkits, or demonstration projects that can be delivered by Extension in cities nationwide.
 By weaving research and Extension together, we accelerate the adoption of innovations.

 - Feedback Loop from Practice to Research: Integration with Extension not only helps push research out, but also pulls community needs in.
 Through Extension’s on-the-ground connections, NRSP12 will stay attuned to the evolving needs and questions that urban communities have.
 For example, if Extension agents report increasing inquiries about urban pollinator conservation or safe techniques for rooftop gardening, the NRSP can respond by encouraging research in those areas.
 This responsiveness to community-voiced issues helps keep the NRSP relevant and demand-driven.